Muon collider: History

 Muons are short-lived particles with a lifetime of 2.2 μs in their rest frame.
 This fact poses a serious challenge for the accelerator complex: muons must be accelerated to a high energy before they decay, and the accelerator needs a continuous source of new muons.
 It also impacts the experiment design: a high flux of particles induced by the muon decay products eventually reaches the detector, requiring advanced detector technologies and event-reconstruction algorithms to distinguish these particles from collision products.
 The baseline muon-production method considered today is based on a high-energy proton beam impinging on a target to produce pions, which then decay to muons that have a sizeable spread of direction and energy, which needs to be reduced for further acceleration in the ring.
 The possibility of performing this so-called 6D cooling of muons has been demonstrated by the Muon Ionisation Cooling Experiment (MICE).
 An alternative production method, Low Emittance Muon Accelerator (LEMMA), uses a positron beam impinging on a fixed target to produce muon pairs from the electron-positron annihilation process at the threshold centre-of-mass energy.
 The resulting beam does not need the cooling stage, but suffers from a very low muon-production cross section, making it challenging to achieve high luminosity with existing positron sources.

 Muon collider accelerator complex conceptual layout published in 2025.

 Talks were proceeding in 2009.
 The first dedicated design of the accelerator complex and detector design for the centre-of-mass energies up to 3 TeV was developed within the American Muon Accelerator Program (MAP) during 2010–2015, after which it was abandoned.
-Interest in the Muon Collider project has increased again in 2020 after the publication of the physics-reach comparison between the 1.5 TeV Muon Collider and the CLIC experiment, followed by the update of the European strategy for particle physics, in which it was recommended to initiate an international design study of a Muon Collider targeting centre-of-mass energies close to 10 TeV.
+Interest in the Muon Collider project has increased again in 2020 after the publication of the physics-reach comparison between the 1.5 TeV Muon Collider and the Compact Linear Collider (CLIC) experiment, followed by the update of the European strategy for particle physics, in which it was recommended to initiate an international design study of a Muon Collider targeting centre-of-mass energies close to 10 TeV.